 To prove Theorem~\ref{thm:HotLacksColims} we will work primarily in the homotopy category $\HoGpd$ of groupoids, that is, the category of groupoids and isomorphism classes of functors.
-It is well known that the geometric realization of groupoids induces a reflective embedding $B:\HoGpd\to\Hot$ whose left adjoint is the fundamental groupoid functor $\Pi_1$.
-This follows from the adjunction between $\pi_1$ and the classifying space functor $B$ that was used in the proof of Theorem~\ref{thm:noGenerator}.
+It is well known that the geometric realization of groupoids induces a reflective embedding $B:\HoGpd\to\Hot$ whose left adjoint is the fundamental groupoid functor $\Pi_1$ and whose image consists of the $1$-types, i.e., the spaces $X$ with $\pi_n(X,x)=0$ for all $x\in X$ and $n>1.$ All this follows from the adjunction between $\pi_1$ and the classifying space functor $B$ that was used in the proof of Theorem~\ref{thm:noGenerator}.

-\begin{lemma} Suppose given a diagram $D:J\to \HoGpd$, a set $\GG'$ of groupoids, and a set $\GG$ of spaces containing $B(\GG')$ as well as $S^n$ for all $n$.
+\begin{lemma} Suppose given a diagram $D:J\to \HoGpd$, a set $\GG'$ of groupoids, and a set $\GG$ of spaces containing $B \GG'$ as well as $S^n$ for all $n$.
 If $D$ admits no $\GG'$-privileged weak colimit in $\HoGpd$, then $B\circ D:J\to \Hot$ admits no $\GG$-privileged weak colimit in $\Hot$. \end{lemma}

 \begin{proof} We prove the contrapositive.
 Let $\l:B\circ D\to X$ be a $\GG$-privileged weak colimit, with $X\in\Hot$.
 Then, since left adjoints preserve weak colimits, $\Pi_1(\l) : D \to \Pi_1 X$ is a weak colimit.
 We will show that it is $\GG'$-privileged.